MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 > [!NOTE]
 > - On the left side, just below the Sales agent chat input box, you'll see a list of your upcoming meetings scheduled within the next 24 hours.
 > - Meeting preparation insights are generated automatically for all upcoming sales meetings.
-> - If you schedule a new meeting, it may take up to 15 minutes for insights to be generated and for the notification card to appear.
+> - If you schedule a new meeting, it may take up to 15 minutes for insights to be generated and for the notification to appear.
 > - Until insights are ready, meetings in the left panel are labelled as "Insights not available".
 Once insights are available, the meeting entry updates to show the highlights.

 ## Alternate version of the meeting preparation card